-Unfortunately your marriage has ended for one reason or another, but you can ensure your children don't have to deal with the consequences of their parents' decisions.
-Find positive ways to nurture your child's relationship with your ex.
+Unfortunately, your marriage has ended for one reason or another, but you can ensure your children can be kept out of the conflict and consequences of their parents’ decisions.
+Find positive ways to nurture your child’s relationship with your ex.
 Your optimism will relieve them, and they will be glad to take a break from worrying about their family situation.
 When they are old enough to make sense of their childhood, they will be extremely grateful that you took control of your behavior and left them out of conflict.

 Alison Fosbery, M.A., is a relationship and family counsellor practicing in the Greater Toronto Area.
 With a master’s degree in counseling psychology, she has worked with children and adults for more than ten years.
 A member of the Association for Conflict Resolution, Alison is committed to helping divorced couples permanently resolve resentment and develop healthy co-parenting skills.
 Her unique methods have empowered her clients to remain positive and begin a smooth transition.
 You can reach her at [email protected] and visit her site at www.alisonfosbery.com